Ralphkay/Wrauth/README.md

 This project is licensed under the MIT License

 ### Author
-Raphael Amponsah and the graceful developers to contribute
+Raphael Amponsah and all the graceful developers who would be contributing

+### Acknowlegement
+All through whom i have learnt, the blogs, articles, video tutorials, tweets; I am most grateful with all the Wrauth in me!